fearofcode/math-summary/README.md

 Errata
 ------

-I'm not all that good math so there are probably errors.
+I'm not all that good at math so there are probably errors.
 Feel free to open issues/pull requests if you find them.

 License
 -------